 - Academic/logical side

 So both sides control very different functions – most of which will not be needed in these early months.
-Although what is also developing is the bridge that connects both hemispheres.
+Although what is also developing is the bridge that connects both hemispheres (Corpus Callosum).
 Communication between the two is essential – more about that in our next blog!

 Our baby’s’ brain is busy forming new networks that once formed can then be used for pretty much anything, from language to fine motor skills.
-The process of forming these networks is biologically driven, but experiences also allow connects to form.
+The process of forming these networks is biologically driven, but experiences also allow connections to form.
+Our babies continue to build these connections between both hemispheres for many years, but 0-3 years are the crucial ones.
+More synaptic connections are formed during the first 3 years than during the rest of our lives!
+However, our brains can continue to build new connections throughout our lives, it really is possible to teach an old dog new tricks!

 Baby Brain & Movement